Paradoxxs/Gitbook/intelligence/intelligence.md

 #### Bias

-Everyone has bias, and it important as an analyst to be aware of your own bias, allowing you to counter your biases.
+Everyone has bias, it the human brain trying to simplify information around us. it important for an analyst to be aware of their own bias, allowing you to counter your biases the effect on your analysis.

-Which is why the CTI team, need to be compromised of multiple different type of people to combat biases.
+Which is why the CTI team, need to be compromised of multiple different type of people, with diffeence experience and backgrounds to combat their biases.

 Cognitive bias [24 Cognitive Biases stuffing up your thinking](https://yourbias.is/)